 UDP is first a connectionless protocol.
 Like TCP, UDP runs on top of IP networks.
 But unlike TCP, UDP does little to help with transport delivery or error recovery.
 Instead, it offers a direct way to send and receive packets, letting the software application manage things like error recovery and data retransmission.
 Once primarily used for broadcasting small messages, UDP is now used for everything from browsers to Instant Messaging, Video, and Voice over IP applications.

 While a powerful tool, the downside to using UDP is that there is not ‘connection’ report to know that you have end-to-end connectivity.
 This often makes detecting whether or not a packet is ‘making it’ from one place to another quite a hassle.

-Advanced PBX Data Logger can be configured to log data from as many ports that you like simultaneously on a single PC.
-The program uses a multi configurations.
+Advanced PBX Data Logger can be configured to log data from as many ports that you like simultaneously on a single computer.
+The program allows you to create multiple configurations for this task.
 Each configuration may contain different settings for each TCP/IP port.
 Each configuration has a set of TCP/IP parameters that are described below.

 Each port configuration (i.e. TCP/IP connection) in Advanced PBX Data Logger can act as:

-If one or more port are configured already, then Advanced PBX Data Logger is opening these ports and starting logging.
+If one or more ports are configured already, then Advanced PBX Data Logger is opening these ports and starting logging.
 If the port is opened successful, then the status bar in the main window displays a status of this port (fig. 1.1.1).
-But, before you should configure port parameters that are described below.
+However, before you should configure port parameters that are described below.